 Most undergraduate programmes are taught in Portuguese, so if you intend to study at this level, you'll need a solid understanding of the language.
 If Portuguese isn't your first language, you may be asked to prove your proficiency as part of your application.

 At Masters level, an increasing number of courses are taught in English - although some knowledge of Portuguese will come in useful.
-Look on institutional websites and contact universities directly to find out if your chosen subject is delivered in English.
+Look on university websites and contact them directly to find out if your chosen subject is delivered in English.
 If so, and English isn't your first language, you may need to provide evidence of proficiency.

 Comparison to UK qualifications